-HSBC is required to report your tax details under the legal obligations introduced by countries participating in the CRS.
+HSBC is required to report your tax details under the legal obligations introduced by countries/jurisdictions participating in the CRS.

 HSBC will respect your data privacy.
 We will only disclose your information to the relevant tax authorities if we are legally required to do so.

 Customer information is protected by a strict code of secrecy and security which all members of the HSBC Group, their staff and third parties are subject to.

 We are required by law to verify the details you have provided as part of your self-certification.
 We might ask you for a copy of your passport to verify your identity or for some other evidence of your tax residency declared in your self-certification.